nelsonenzo/tolocal/README.md

 ## ToLocal
-Automates AWS to create a revere proxie for HTTPS requests from a public DNS record to your service running on `localhost:port`. for example:
+Automates AWS to create a reverse proxy for HTTPS requests from a public DNS record to your service running on `localhost:port`. for example:

 https://api.dev.yourdomain.com -> localhost:4000

-It is all deployed in your own AWS cloud.

 ## Requirements
 - node > v20.0.0